-Pulling together a funeral program for a loved one can be an emotional task - one that many people find overwhelming when they're already dealing with a loss.
-Use our editable template for your program to simplify the process so you don't have to create one from scratch.
+Pulling together a funeral or memorial service program for a loved one can be an emotional task - one that many people find overwhelming when they're already dealing with a loss.
+Use our free editable funeral program template for your program to simplify the process so you don't have to create one from scratch.

 Simple Funeral Program

-Click on the image above for a simple, one page funeral program.
+Click on the image above for a simple, one page funeral program layout.
 If you need help with these printables, check out these helpful tips.
 Note that the LoveToKnow logo will not appear on the printed programs.

 The template is an editable PDF.
 Simply download and save to your computer.
 You can then customize in the following ways:

 - List the name of the deceased, taking care to double check the spelling before printing.

 - Include a photo.
 Choose a photo that shows the individual in a familiar way; for example, if he was always joking, include a photo of him laughing and happy.